 That is the truth, is it not?
 We may engage in the hair-splitting of comparing our own sins with the sins of “those evil people” and tell ourselves that we come out on top.
 But do we?
 When we are compared to the holiness to which we are called, do we come out anywhere near the top?

-As I reflect on the horror of this week’s bombing in Boston and its devastation in the hearts and minds of so many fellow humans, and as I then look to scripture for some perspective on it all, I am left with two realities: (1) this world is horribly broken and in need of a savior, and (2) so am I.
+As I reflected on the horror of last year’s bombing in Boston and its devastation in the hearts and minds of so many fellow humans, and as I then looked to scripture for some perspective on it all, I was left with two realities: (1) this world is horribly broken and in need of a savior, and (2) so am I.

 Come quickly, Lord.